 Engage in Mutual Mentoring

 A multigenerational workforce is inevitable, and it should be welcomed.
 As previously discussed, there are many ways an organization can benefit from the unique experiences and varying perspectives that come with each generation.
 To maximize the assets of a multigenerational workplace, consider the idea of mutual mentoring.
 The traditional sense of mentoring is well recognized, but there are alternative ways to approach the concept.
 We all have something to share with those around us and we all have something to learn from other generations, both older and younger.
 Be intentional.
-Create opportunities for employees to learn from others and to increase their own skills, knowledge and understanding.
+Create opportunities for employees to benefit from their generational differences; to learn from others and increase their own skills, knowledge, and understanding.